ccc

 • As with humans, this treatment is usually only used in a hospital setting.

-Intravenous fluids (IV) are a form of fluid therapy whereby the fluid is administered via a drip feeding into a vein (intravenous).
-If you've ever been in hospital, you were probably on intravenous fluids, which are sometimes referred to as "a drip."
-The fluid used is not simply water, it also contains the correct balance of electrolytes, which are salts required by the body.
+Intravenous (IV) fluids are a form of fluid therapy whereby the fluid is administered via a drip feeding into a vein (intravenous).
+If you've ever been a patient in hospital, you were probably on intravenous fluids, which are sometimes referred to as "a drip."

 Fluid therapy for critically ill dogs and cats (2005) Schaer M Presentation to the 30th World Small Animal Veterinary Association World Congress discusses the use of IV fluids.
 This is a rather technical presentation for the layperson.